calvin2601/shinyhuntingswsh/README.md

 ### What is a shiny Pokemon?

-Pokemon generally come in a particular colour, such as Pikachu's being yellow and only yellow...for the most part, but there is a very small chance that a Pokemon can be a different colour as so:
+Pokemon generally come in a particular colour, such as Pikachu's being yellow and only yellow...for the most part, but there is a very small chance that a Pokemon can be a different colour like so:

 <img src="https://archives.bulbagarden.net/media/upload/thumb/5/56/Spr_7p_006.png/600px-Spr_7p_006.png" alt="Shiny Charizard" width ="400" height=auto title="Normal Charizard">